Custom Logic Implementation

 • NUM_OF_ENTITIES — the maximum number of entities to be processed by the task execution.
 The number is set in either the task or the task's overridden parameters.

-TDM supports the creation of additional external parameters in the flow, enabling the user to send the values of these parameters in the TDM task; e.g., you can add an external parameter name - customer_status - to the flow.
-The flow selects the customers for the task based on the customer_status input parameter.
-This way you can filter the selected customers by their status and still use the same flow to select them.
+TDM supports the creation of additional external parameters in the flow, enabling the user to send the values of these parameters in the TDM task.
+For example, you can add an external parameter named customer_status to the flow.
+The flow then selects customers for the task based on this input parameter.
+This way, you can filter customers by their status and still use the same flow to select them.

 Notes: